Gonzih/blog.gonzih.me/source/_posts/2015-02-14-ln-sf-slash-usr-slash-bin-slash-emacs-slash-usr-slash-bin-slash-vim.markdown

 I was using for some time [tslime2](https://github.com/sjl/tslime2.vim) in vim to work with ClojureScript.
 Idea is very simple - tslime allows you to send pieces of text from your vim in to some tmux panel.
 It works.
 You don't have out of the box tooling that will select your top most clojure form sadly.
-Once upon a time I had discussion on #clojurescript irc and [@martinklepsh](https://twitter.com/martinklepsch) (I hope my memory is not lying about source) mentioned that nowadays evil-mode is much better.
+Once upon a time I had discussion on #clojurescript irc and [@martinklepsh](https://twitter.com/martinklepsch) mentioned that nowadays evil-mode is much better.
 I was bored and followed that track.
 I did run `rm -rf .emacs.d` and started from scratch.
 As a result my workflow from vim was ported to emacs in a couple of hours.
 It surprised me both how simple was that and how relatively close my setup is to default one in vim/evil.
 I set my default editor to emacs and continued doing my thing for a couple of days.

-Conclusions and thoughts?
+And here what I think so far.

 Good: